blairun/ahk_vs_bloons/README.md

 Download AutoHotKey - https://www.autohotkey.com/download/

 Get BTD6 on PC/computer - https://store.steampowered.com/app/960090/Bloons_TD_6/
+Play the game manually until most monkeys and monkey research are fully unlocked, otherwise Level Up notifications and New Hero notifications will interfere with the automations.

-Download a debug viewer - ex: DebugView++ https://github.com/CobaltFusion/DebugViewPP
+Download a debug viewer - ex: DebugView++ https://github.com/CobaltFusion/DebugViewPP OR Debug directly in Visual Studio Code using the AutoHotkey Plus extension

 ## How to